SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 - A tree that shows all the system classes.
 - A list that shows all methods in the selected class.
-- A text presenter that show the code of a selected method and a button.
+- A text presenter that shows the code of a selected method and a button.

-Initially the code of the method will be in “Read-Only” mode.
+Initially, the code of the method will be in “Read-Only” mode.
 When we press the button, we are going to pass to “Edit” mode.

 ![A little code browser.](figures/layout6.png width=60&label=layout6)